-If the partnership or trust is eligible and is continuing to use the STS accounting method, see Former STS taxpavers on the next page.
-Otherwise see the information for All partnerships and trusts on the next page.
+If the partnership or trust is eligible and is continuing to use the simplified tax system (STS) accounting method, see Former STS taxpayers below or Small business entities at appendix 14.
+Otherwise, see the information for All partnerships and trusts in the next column.